INFORMSJoC/2022.0239/scripts/README.md

 In some functions cvx is used.
 The package is free to use and can be found here: https://github.com/cvxr/cvx .
 You could also replace it with any other convex optimization package.

+To learn more about each function see REEDME.md in the [src](src/) folder as well the description inside each fucntion.